BrightChamps Logo

 Professor Greenline Explaining Math Concepts

 Numbers can be represented in various numeral systems such as binary, decimal, hexadecimal, and octal.
 Each system has its own base; for example, binary is base 2, and decimal is base 10.
 Binary is used in computing and digital electronics, where each digit represents a power of 2.
 Decimal is the standard numeral system used by most people in daily life.
-Sometimes we need to convert binary numbers to decimal to make them easier to understand.
-In this topic, we will learn how to convert binary numbers to decimal.
+Sometimes we need to convert binary numbers to decimal, and this process is known as binary to decimal conversion, which helps make binary values easier to understand.
+In this topic, we will learn how to convert binary to decimal using simple methods.

 Professor Greenline from BrightChamps